-On May 10, 2022, the Company established the 2022 Plan, which provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, unrestricted stock awards, restricted stock appreciation rights, cash awards and dividend equivalent rights.
+On May 10, 2022, the Company established the 2022 Plan, which provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards, unrestricted stock awards, restricted stock units, stock appreciation rights, cash awards and dividend equivalent rights.
 Incentive stock options may be granted only to the Company's employees, including officers.
-Non-statutory options, restricted stock awards, unrestricted stock awards, restricted stock units, stock appreciation rights, cash awards and dividend equivalent rights may be granted to employees, directors, consultants and key persons of the Company.
+Non-statutory options, restricted stock awards, unrestricted stock awards, restricted stock awards and dividend equivalent rights may be granted to employees, directors, consultants and key persons of the Company.